syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 # Populating Items

-This section explains how to populate items through radial menu item and item source.
+This section explains how to populate items using the radial menu item and item source.

 ## Through radial menu items

 By passing a collection of [SfRadialMenuItem](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem.html), you can get the view of `SfRadialMenu` control.
-The radial menu item class provides various options such as custom views, font icons, and images to customize the items .
+The radial menu item class provides various options such as custom views, font icons, and images to customize the items.
 You can add radial menu items by hierarchy.

 ### Adding outer rim items of radial menu